tiepdotme/samwize.com/_posts/2016-03-09-everything-about-errortype-the-thing-that-swift-throw.markdown

 That means you can make any of your type a `ErrorType`, and have it being throw around.

-It is said that subclass of `ErrorType` can be cast to `NSError`.
-It's true, because `NSError` has "implemented" the empty protocol.
-You can cast to `NSError` without any problem, but it don't help because you [lose information](http://stackoverflow.com/a/31685457/242682).
+Note: `ErrorType` can always be casted to `NSError`, [magically](https://realm.io/news/testing-swift-error-type/).
+You can cast to `NSError` without any problem, but it don't make much sense because you [lose almost all information](http://stackoverflow.com/a/31685457/242682) on the error.

 If you choose to use `ErrorType`, forget about `NSError`.
 Unless the `NSError` comes from other frameworks/libraries, then you might want to handle and map to one of your custom `ErrorType` case.
 Or you can wrap the NSError in your custom `ErrorType` (see `.OtherNSError` below).